Briinc3/WoVR-Quest-Community-Patch/ReadMe.md

 - **Right Grip + Right Trigger** → Right Mouse Click
 - **Left Grip + Right Trigger** → Open/Close Map

+## Notice for Swimming and Flying!!!

+Swimming and flying behave a little funky, but it works.
+So when you hold A to fly up, whenever you move forward, you keep moving up at that steep angle.
+The right joystick controls your verticle axis.
+So, if you are stuck flying straight up or straight down, re-align yourself with the right joystick, then you will be able to move up and down freely.
+This also works if you choose to bind F8 to move down with LGrip + A in ingame keybindings.
+It's aggressive at first, but easy to adjust once you know this.

 ## Why is Left Grip + A = F8?

 My reasoning for this is to have a comfortable keybinding that can be interchangeable in the ingame keybindings.
 So far example, when I first started playing with my build, i had it set to open back.
 Which is pretty useful if you have Bagnon.
 The Healer main in me also thought about changing it to Target Nearest Friendly Player so I can "tab target" my party members in dungeons, while reserving the second action bar page for focus macros for the tank.
 Personally, one thing I discovered while playing today is I dont have any way to natively swim or fly down with my control scheme.
 So right now my Left Grip + A is set to go down when flying or swimming.
 Luckily if feels natural considering swim/fly up and Jump are both mapped the Normal A button.